dynamsoft-docs/barcode-reader-docs/programming/cplusplus/samples/index.md

 ## Official Online Demo
 This <a href="https://demo.dynamsoft.com/barcode-reader/" target="_blank">Online Demo</a> is an online barcode scanner for all barcode types.
-All supported parameters are opened for customization to see how Dynamsoft Barcode Reader works in different usage.
+All supported parameters are opened for customization to see how Dynamsoft Barcode Reader works in different usage scenarios.